emanuel12324/century.js/README.md

 =======

 ###Usage
+We recommend that you use the minified version of the code as it is the most lightweight and will load the fastest for your users.
+If you need to, you can use the un-minified version.
+DO NOT use the full version as it is there for purely reference purposes.
+IN NO WAY WILL IT FUNCTION PROPERLY!!!

 century(parent, element);

 - parent - what you would like to count as its parent element.
 Usually we suggest its parent element.